Mohammad-Faiz-Cloud-Engineer/OpenMusic/README.md

 ## API

-This app is powered by [OpenMusic-API](https://github.com/Mohammad-Faiz-Cloud-Engineer/OpenMusic-API), a custom backend that scrapes JioSaavn for song metadata, search results, charts, playlists, and stream URLs.
+This app uses our own [OpenMusic-API](https://github.com/Mohammad-Faiz-Cloud-Engineer/OpenMusic-API), a custom backend that scrapes JioSaavn for song metadata, search results, charts, playlists, and stream URLs.

 The default `EXPO_PUBLIC_API_BASE_URL` in `.env.example` points at a hosted instance of that API.
 Rate limits, URL expiry, and regional availability are controlled by the backend.
 The player caches signed stream URLs briefly and falls back to a proxy play URL when direct fetches fail.